cjohansen/courier/README.md

 With `:lookup-params` in place, `courier.cache/lookup` won't receive the full request, only the spec and the cache parameters (the playlist ID).
 The `:req-fn` can be used to identify the request, but it usually won't do so in a human-friendly manner.
-A better approach is to include `:id` in the spec.
+A better approach is to include `:id` in the cache spec.
 `courier.cache/cache-key` can use this to construct a short, human-friendly cache key: